ayapapa/docker-registry-and-frontend/README.md

 # How to use frontend

 brows http://{your registry server name}/
+or
+brows https://{your registry server name}/

 # Refferences